-Are you overwhelmed with an overdrawn bank account several times a month (or a week)?
+Are you overwhelmed with an overdrawn bank account (also called insufficient funds) several times a month (or a week)?
 You are not alone, many people do because it's hard to know how the system works.
 Many people check their account balance and assume they have plenty of money based on that balance.
 The truth is that many transactions do not go through at the time they are completed.
 This means the balance you see when you check at the bank, on line, or at an ATM could be, and usually is, incomplete and therefore, incorrect.
-(It does not mean that the bank made a mistake.)
+It does not mean that the bank made a mistake.
 I would like to explain how everything works (or at least some of it) and maybe you will have a little easier time with your bank account.

-Maintaining an "unhealthy" account (many overdrafts and bouncy checks) could send you to jail for fraud.
+Maintaining an 'unhealthy' account (many overdrafts and bounced checks for example) could land you in jail for fraud.
 By learning how to monitor your correct balance, you can avoid these problems in the future.
-No more overwhelming!
+No more overwhelming accounts, fees, or aggravation.

-Checks that you write against your account could be processed by your bank immediately or up to 10 days after you write the check depending on when the company deposits the check, which bank they use, and whether it is a weekend or holiday.
-Many companies now use "electronic funds transfer" which means they send the check information through the phone lines and the bank "reserves" the money for that company and the funds are electronically transferred to them.
+Checks that you write against your account could be processed by your bank immediately or up to ten days after you write the check.
+This depends on when the company deposits the check, which bank they use, and whether it is a weekend or holiday.
+Many companies now use 'electronic funds transfer' which means they send the check information through the phone lines and the bank 'reserves' the money for that company and the funds are electronically transferred to them.
 This means that the funds are sent immediately even though you wrote a check.

-When writing a personal check, or cashing another companies check, a bank or store may ask for your ID to ensure the check is yours.
+When writing a personal check, or cashing another companies check a bank or store may ask for your ID to ensure the check is yours.
 Try not to get angry if they ask you to identify yourself because the practice is a protection for all people.
 How you ask?
-If someone steals a check from you and tries to cash it somewhere, the store, bank, or company will know the check is fraud and will not take it.
-Thus you are saved from having your money stolen.
+If someone steals a check from you and tries to cash it somewhere, the store, bank, or company will know the check is fraud because your ID doesn't match, thus, they will not take it.
+This will save you from having your money stolen.

 Be sure to write down fees and automatic withdrawal amounts in your check register immediately so that you always know how much you actually have in the bank.
 Then you can go get that massage or go to the gym knowing your account will not be overdrawn when you pay for them.